celestiaorg/docs/nodes/celestia-node-store-structure.md

 - `inverted_index`: This file stores indexed data that can be used to make blockchain queries.

-- `/keys`: This directory stores the cryptographic key pair that is used to operate the node.
+- `/keys`: This directory stores the cryptographic key pairs that are used to operate the node.

 - `/transients`: This directory stores temporary data such as cache files that are used while the node is operating, but are not a part of the permanent blockchain state.